orjangj/cookbook/security/secure_boot.md

 If a problem is detected during the secure boot process, the bootloader may either halt the system from booting further or it may try to load an earlier version of the code that was known to work.

+  More broadly, we want Secure Boot to have the following reciliency
+  properties:

+  - Detection
+  - Protection
+  - Recovery

-## Root-of-Trust
+### Root-of-Trust

 The Chain-of-Trust can only be trusted if it originates from an immutable Root-of-Trust, which typically includes:

-When an embedded system is powered on or reset, we want to ensure that the first

 - A primary bootloader implementing secure boot
 - Hardware cryptographic engine